Koopman Autoencoders with Continuous-Time Latent Dynamics for Fluid Dynamics Forecasting: Implementation and Model Details

 \subsection{Koopman Dynamics Module}

-Latent evolution is governed by a physics-conditioned Koopman operator, implemented in either discrete-time or continuous-time form.
-We consider two Koopman parameterizations: \begin{itemize} \item Linear mode, where the dynamics are governed by a base linear operator with low-rank, condition-dependent updates predicted by a hyper-network (LoRA-style adaptation) \cite{hu2022lora}. \item MLP-augmented mode, where a linear operator is supplemented by a nonlinear residual MLP to capture weakly nonlinear effects. \end{itemize}
+Latent evolution is governed by a physics-conditioned Koopman operator implemented in continuous-time form.
+We strictly enforce a linear Koopman parameterization, where the dynamics are governed by a base linear operator with low-rank, condition-dependent updates predicted by a hyper-network (LoRA-style adaptation) \cite{hu2022lora}.
+Avoiding a nonlinear MLP ensures the global linearity of the latent space remains intact, which is mathematically required to utilize the $O(1)$ matrix exponential at inference.

 Condition dependence is handled via a hyper-network that predicts operator modifications from the physics embeddings.
-Stability is explicitly enforced through dissipative initialization, spectral constraints, and, in continuous-time settings, stable numerical integration.
+A dissipative inductive bias is encouraged through dissipative initialization and spectral regularization, though stability is not enforced as a hard constraint---it emerges empirically from rollout training.

 For continuous dynamics, we model $\frac{d\mathbf{z}}{dt} = K({\phi}) \mathbf{z}$, and integrate using a fourth-order Runge–Kutta (RK4) scheme by default, with optional implicit midpoint or Radau IIA solvers for stiff regimes.
 All implicit solvers internally upcast to $float32$ to ensure numerical robustness.